 By the end of this educational experience, learners should be able to:

-- To recall the key concepts of the Social Determinants.
+- Recall the key concepts of the social determinants of health.

-This information is made available under the Creative Commons license.
+This is an open-access article distributed under the terms of the Creative Commons Attribution license.

 Fredrick N. Teaching social determinants of health through mini-service learning experiences.
 MedEdPORTAL.
 2011;7:9056. https:/

 doi. org/ 10.
 15766/ mep_ 2374- 8265.
 9056